 May (It’s Time!)

 You can kick May off by taking another practice exam and focusing on the results compared to when you first began reviewing all those weeks ago.
-After that, it’s all about day-of test prep, which might include making sure you have your test dates and times marked in your calendar and that you are using the correct, approved calculator for math and science exams.
+The focus is now on prepping for test day, which might include checking to make sure you have your test dates and times marked in your calendar and that you are using the correct, approved calculator for math and science exams.

-On test day, you can start your day with a good breakfast—and keep snacks on hand if you are taking multiple tests in one day.
-Hopefully all of the studying from the last few months will be worth it when you sit down to take the AP Exam and you feel prepared.
+On test day, you can start your day with a good breakfast.
+If you are taking multiple tests in one day, you may also want to pack some nutritious snacks.
+Hopefully all of the studying from the last few months will pay off when you sit down to take the AP Exam and you feel prepared.

 AP Study Hacks and Habits